Contrasting StepStone Group (STEP) and The Competition

-StepStone Group (NASDAQ: STEP) is one of 72 publicly-traded companies in the “Investment advice” industry, but how does it weigh in compared to its rivals?
-We will compare StepStone Group to related companies based on the strength of its analyst recommendations, institutional ownership, risk, dividends, earnings, valuation and profitability.
+StepStone Group (NASDAQ: STEP) is one of 72 publicly-traded companies in the “Investment advice” industry, but how does it contrast to its rivals?
+We will compare StepStone Group to related companies based on the strength of its valuation, analyst recommendations, institutional ownership, dividends, profitability, risk and earnings.

 Analyst Ratings

-This is a breakdown of recent ratings for StepStone Group and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for StepStone Group and its rivals, as reported by MarketBeat.

 |Sell Ratings